Start log collection

 - --customer <name>

 The name of the customer who is uploading these logs.
-This option is required when the --upload flag is specified.
+This option is required if the --upload flag is specified.

 - --ticket <num>

 The ticket number that the support team has created to track the issue filed.
-This parameter is optional when specifying the --upload flag, but recommended if the customer has a ticket number.
+This parameter is optional when specifying the --upload flag, but recommended if you have a ticket number.

 When specifying a host for the couchbase-cli command the following formats are expected: